 Australian Medical Code of Conduct

-I think you only have to read the notes (even limited in inclusion), and the actions taken by the neurologists to protect the status of the diet, and listen to the audio to realise this is untrue in all counts.
-A diet that was so evidently significant in improvement is so obviously absent from the hospital notes.
+I think you only have to read the notes (even limited in inclusion), and the actions taken by the neurologists to protect the status of the diet, and listen to the audio within the webdiary to realise this is untrue on all counts.
+A diet that was so evidently significant in treatment is so obviously absent from the hospital notes.

 “because of the ketogenic responsiveness…” Dr Sandi (18.12.17)